 It's always good to choose someone whose website is clear and upfront about what the charges will be.

 The section on platforms, below, explores more options for people with less money.

-The Ethical Investment Association is a group of IFAs who are "keen to offer green and ethical investment advice to their clients".
+The Ethical Investment Association is a group of advisors who are "keen to offer green and ethical investment advice to their clients".
 It was founded in 1998 and is now a sub-group of the UKSIF – the UK Sustainable Investment and Finance Association.

 - Castlefield Advisory Partners, Manchester, London & Salisbury.
-0161 233 4550
+Tel: 0330 088 4890.

-- The Ethical Investment Co-operative, York.
-Tel: 01748 822402
+- The Ethical Investment Co-operative, Richmond.
+Tel: 01748 889440

 - The Ethical Investors Group, Cheltenham.
-Tel: 01451 850777.
+Tel: 01242 539848

 - Investing Ethically, Norwich.
 Tel: 01603 309020

-“I had some money I wanted to invest and so I started looking for a financial advisor.
-I found quite a few who claimed to know about green and ethical investments but I wasn’t impressed by any of them.
+“I had some money I wanted to invest and so I started looking for a financial adviser.
+I found quite a few who claimed to know about green and ethical investments, but I wasn’t impressed by any of them.
 They explained that I could cut out certain companies, but they didn’t really seem to understand what I wanted to do.
 It took a while to find someone on my wavelength, but when I did, it made such a difference.”